Irina, Madagascar

-Irina is a town and commune in Madagascar.
+Irina is a rural municipality in Madagascar.
 It belongs to the district of Ihosy, which is a part of Ihorombe Region.
 The population of the commune was estimated to be approximately 5,000 in 2001 commune census.

+It is situated on the western banks of the Ihosy River.

 Only primary schooling is available.
 The majority 66.6% of the population of the commune are farmers, while an additional 33.3% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava, tobacco and tomato.
 Services provide employment for 0.1% of the population.